Schlaubischlump/raopy_old/Readme.md

 ## Todo
 - Cleanup the code!
+- Fix: Move the seq argument out of RTSP Client and work with the rtp time instead
 - Fix: Audio is only send to one device
 - Fix: connection interrupted, because receiver went offline
 - Fix: stop function (including when the end of the stream is reached)